Spicy zucchini soup

 This zingy soup may be prepared ahead of time and reheated just before serving.
 Or, in the dog days of summer, you may prefer to serve it cold.

-You can control the zinginess by deciding to use cayenne pepper, or not.
+You can control the zinginess by using cayenne pepper, or not.
 As for the broth, it’s not absolutely necessary.
 If you have some chicken or veggie broth on hand, fine, but if not you can use water, as I often do.
 The flavors of the zucchini and spices make it a rich-tasting soup — and, by the way, it’s also a healthy one.
+For a vegan version, use coconut milk instead of cream.

 1 quart (1 liter) homemade chicken broth, homemade vegetable broth or water